risk-first/website/practices/Coding.md

 In general, unless the problem is somehow _specific to your circumstances_ it may well be better to skip direct coding and pick up some new tools to help with the job.

-Tools are a different trade off to automation:
- - You are mitigating [Process Risk](Process-Risk) in return for..
+Tools are a different trade off to automation.
+You are mitigating [Process Risk](Process-Risk) in return for:
  - New [Dependency Risk](Dependency-Risk) on the new tool.
  - [Communication Risk](Communication-Risk) because now the team has to understand the tool.
  - [Schedule Risk](Schedule-Risk) in the time it takes to learn and integrate the tool.